chirpy2605/voron/V0/Dragon_Burner/README.md

 Note: If using an Sherpa Micro, you will need the extruder mount and the hotend mounts from the [STL Sherpa Micro subdirectory](STLs/Sherpa_Micro)

-Note: If using the Sherpa Mini or a derivative, depending on which hotend you use, you will need the Sherpa_Mini_Mount.stl to clear the X carriage
+Note: If using the Sherpa Mini or a derivative, you will need the Sherpa_Mini_Mount.stl to clear the X carriage

 ## BOM: